Abstract Review Categories

 Application of small molecule design and discovery to understanding and treating blood diseases.
 This category includes chemical probe discovery, chemical optimization of molecules as therapeutic agents, and comparative analyses of pharmacologic agents in preclinical models.
 Applications and discovery via proteomics, combinatorial chemistry, target identification and validation, novel screening methodologies, high-throughput assay development, hit-to-lead methodologies, and lead optimization techniques are also appropriate for this category.

-803. Emerging Tools, Techniques and Artificial Intelligence in Hematology
+803. Emerging Tools, Techniques, and Artificial Intelligence in Hematology

 The development and testing of new tools, algorithms, and methodologies to improve diagnostics and tailor therapeutics for blood diseases.
-It includes development of technologies designed for applications in routine clinical care as well as those more appropriate for a research setting.
+Includes development of technologies designed for applications in routine clinical care as well as those more appropriate for a research setting.
 Technologies covered in this category might include new approaches or uses of genome sequencing, epigenomics, RNA-seq, digital PCR, minimum residual disease assays, “multiomics”, microbiome profiling, ex vivo drug sensitivity assays, target specific imaging (or other target-oriented technologies), bioinformatics, artificial intelligence or machine learning, imaging, and immunologic assay development.
 Application of these tools and assays once established belong in other categories.
-This category encompasses novel applications of machine learning and deep learning algorithms in both clinical and laboratory hematology.
+This category encompasses novel applications of machine learning and deep learning algorithms in both clinical and research hematology.

 900s - Health Services, Quality Improvement, and Outcomes Research

-Health services research on non-malignant hematologic conditions and their treatments, including transplantation or cellular therapies.
-Health services research aims to identify the most effective ways to organize, manage, finance, and/or deliver high quality care; reduce medical errors; and improve patient safety.
-Abstracts focused on the delivery of high quality care, quality-improvement studies, economics of hematologic services (cost-effectiveness analysis, cost-benefit/cost-utility analysis, resource utilization, epidemiology of cost and delivery of care), decision analyses, clinical pathways and practice guidelines, patient preference studies, studies of decision aids or other patient tools, informatics (telemedicine, computer decision support), hematology education research (training programs, training and developing countries), and studies of innovative healthcare delivery models, including in developing countries, belong in this category.
-Abstracts on how health care services impact patient or population outcomes should be submitted to 905.
-Abstracts on drugs or therapeutic trials will be better served in other categories.
+Health services research on non-malignant hematologic conditions and their treatments, excluding hemoglobinopathies (see 900), including transplantation or cellular therapies.
+Health services research focuses on the most effective ways to organize, manage, finance, and/or deliver high quality care; reduce medical errors, and improve patient safety.
+Abstracts focused on quality-improvement studies, economics of hematologic services (cost-effectiveness analyses, cost-benefit/cost-utility analyses, resource utilization, epidemiology of cost), decision analyses, clinical pathways and practice guidelines, patient preference studies, studies of decision aids or other patient tools, informatics (telemedicine, computer decision support), and studies of innovative healthcare delivery models, including in developing countries, belong in this category.
+Abstracts on how health care services impact patient or population outcomes and registry or Real-World studies belong in 905.
+Abstracts reporting results from clinical trials do not belong in this category.

-902. Health Services and Quality Improvement – Lymphoid Malignancies
+902. Health Services and Quality Improvement: Lymphoid Malignancies

-Health services research focused on lymphoid malignancies should be submitted to this category.
-Health services research aims to identify the most effective ways to organize, manage, finance, and deliver high quality care; reduce medical errors; and improve patient safety.
-Abstracts focused on the delivery of high quality care, quality-improvement studies, economics of hematologic services (cost-effectiveness analysis, cost-benefit/cost-utility analysis, resource utilization, epidemiology of cost and delivery of care), decision analyses, clinical pathways and practice guidelines, patient preference studies, studies of decision aids or other patient tools, informatics (telemedicine, computer decision support), hematology education research (training programs, training and developing countries), and studies of innovative healthcare delivery models, including in developing countries, belong in this category.
-Abstracts on how health care services impact patient or population outcomes should be submitted to category 904.
-Abstracts on drugs or therapeutic trials are not appropriate and will be better served in other lymphoid malignancy categories.
+Health services research on lymphoid malignancies should be submitted to this category.
+Health services research focuses on the most effective ways to organize, manage, finance, and/or deliver high quality care; reduce medical errors, and improve patient safety.
+Abstracts focused on quality-improvement studies, economics of hematologic services (cost-effectiveness analyses, cost-benefit/cost-utility analyses, resource utilization, epidemiology of cost), decision analyses, clinical pathways and practice guidelines, patient preference studies, studies of decision aids or other patient tools, informatics (telemedicine, computer decision support), and studies of innovative healthcare delivery models, including in developing countries, belong in this category.
+Abstracts on how health care services impact patient or population outcomes and registry or Real-World studies belong in 906 and 907.
+Abstracts reporting results from clinical trials do not belong in this category.

-903. Health Services and Quality Improvement – Myeloid Malignancies
+903. Health Services and Quality Improvement: Myeloid Malignancies

-Health services research focused on myeloid malignancies should be submitted to this category.
-Health services research aims to identify the most effective ways to organize, manage, finance, and deliver high quality care; reduce medical errors; and improve patient safety.
-Abstracts focused on the delivery of high quality care, quality-improvement studies, economics of hematologic services (cost-effectiveness analysis, cost-benefit/cost-utility analysis, resource utilization, epidemiology of cost and delivery of care), decision analyses, clinical pathways and practice guidelines, patient preference studies, studies of decision aids or other patient tools, informatics (telemedicine, computer decision support), hematology education research (training programs, training and developing countries), and studies of innovative healthcare delivery models, including in developing countries, belong in this category.
-Abstracts on how health care services impact patient or population outcomes should be submitted to category 906.
-Abstracts on drugs or therapeutic trials are not appropriate and will be better served in other myeloid malignancy categories.
+Health services research on myeloid malignancies should be submitted to this category.
+Health services research focuses on the most effective ways to organize, manage, finance, and/or deliver high quality care; reduce medical errors; and improve patient safety.
+Abstracts focused on quality-improvement studies, economics of hematologic services (cost-effectiveness analyses, cost-benefit/cost-utility analyses, resource utilization, epidemiology of cost), decision analyses, clinical pathways and practice guidelines, patient preference studies, studies of decision aids or other patient tools, informatics (telemedicine, computer decision support), and studies of innovative healthcare delivery models, including in developing countries, belong in this category.
+Abstracts on how health care services impact patient or population outcomes and registry or Real-World studies belong in 908.
+Abstracts reporting results from clinical trials do not belong in this category.

 Outcomes research focuses on how health services impact health outcomes for individuals and populations.
-Abstracts appropriate for this category should focus on lymphoid malignancies and may include outcomes studies based on real world data sets including big data or registry studies, studies of patient-reported outcomes, real world studies of quality of life, symptom management or palliation, access to care, gaps between ideal and actual care, and studies of health outcomes in the developing world.
-Studies exploring how race, ethnicity, gender, age, and other factors influence healthcare outcomes also belong in this category.
-Quality improvement projects should be submitted to 902.
-Abstracts reporting on therapeutic trials (including clinical trials with a quality-of-life endpoint) are not appropriate for this section and will be better served in other categories.
+Abstracts appropriate for this category focus on patients with lymphoid malignancies (excluding plasma cell disorders) and include Real-World data studies, patient-reported outcomes, and registry studies.
+Outcomes include disease response, quality of life, symptoms, mental health, and other parameters.
+Studies exploring how race, ethnicity, socioeconomic status, geography, development status of a region, gender, age, and other factors influence healthcare outcomes also belong in this category.
+Quality improvement, health systems, and health economic studies belong in 902.
+Abstracts reporting on prospective therapeutic trials (including clinical trials with a quality-of-life endpoint) are not appropriate for this category.

 Outcomes research focuses on how health services impact health outcomes for individuals and populations.
-Abstracts appropriate for this category should focus on myeloid malignancies and may include outcomes studies based on real world data sets including big data or registry studies, studies of patient-reported outcomes, real world studies of quality of life, symptom management or palliation, access to care, gaps between ideal and actual care, and studies of health outcomes in the developing world.
-Studies exploring how race, ethnicity, gender, age, and other factors influence healthcare outcomes also belong in this category.
-Quality improvement projects should be submitted to 903.
-Abstracts reporting on therapeutic trials (including clinical trials with a quality-of-life endpoint) are not appropriate for this section and will be better served in other myeloid malignancy categories.
+Abstracts appropriate for this category focus on patients with myeloid malignancies, and include Real-World data studies, patient-reported outcomes, and registry studies.
+Outcomes include disease response, quality of life, symptoms, mental health, and other parameters.
+Studies exploring how race, ethnicity, socioeconomic status, geography, development status of a region, gender, age, and other factors influence healthcare outcomes also belong in this category.
+Quality improvement, health systems, and health economic studies belong in 903.
+Abstracts reporting on prospective therapeutic trials (including clinical trials with a quality-of-life endpoint) are not appropriate for this category.